cair/GraphTsetlinMachine/README.md

   <img width="60%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/NoisyXOR.png">
 </p>

 Observe how each node in a graph has one of two properties: **A** or **B**.
 If both of the graph's nodes have the same property, the graph is given the class label _Y=0_.
 Otherwise, it is given the class label _Y=1_.
-The task of the Graph Tsetlin Machine is to assign the correct class label to each graph, when the labels used for training are noisy.
+The task of the Graph Tsetlin Machine is to assign the correct class label to each graph when the labels used for training are noisy.

 ### Initialization